Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Our Proposals: Density-Adaptive Kernel based Reranking

 \subsubsection{inv-DAKR+ and bi-DAKR+}

 In inv-DAKR and bi-DAKR, the local density-adaptive parameter $\sigma_i$ is very important.
 If some extra probe samples $\X$ are also available, we can define $\sigma_i$ with the assistance of the extra probe samples.
-To be more specific, we set $\sigma_i$ to the distance of $\x_i$ to its $k$-th nearest neighbor $\x^{(k)}_i$ with the samples in the augmented set $\X \cup \Y$ rather than with the samples only in $\Y$.
-We term the re-ranking methods of using inv-DAKR and bi-DAKR with the help of extra probe samples as inv-DAKR+ and bi-DAKR+, respectively.
+To be more specific, we set $\sigma_i$ as the distance of $\x_i$ to its $k$-th nearest neighbor $\x^{(k)}_i$ with the samples in the augmented set $\X \cup \Y$ rather than with the samples only in $\Y$.
+For inv-DAKR+, we use Eq.\eqref{eq:re-id-kernel} to score each gallery sample and then sort the samples to find the top $k$ results, excluding the \textit{dummy} samples.
+Similarly, for bi-DAKR+, we use Eq.\eqref{eq:re-id-bilateral-meltout} to score each gallery sample, and then sort them to find the top $k$ results, excluding the \textit{dummy} samples.

+We refer to the reranking methods based on inv-DAKR and bi-DAKR with the help of extra probe samples as inv-DAKR+ and bi-DAKR+, respectively.

-\myparagraph{Remark} In $k$-INN+ and $k$-RNN+, the added extra probe samples improve the local neighborhood and thus bring performance improvements; whereas in inv-DAKR+ and bi-DAKR+, the added extra probe samples not only improve the local neighborhood but also help to yield a more accurate density-adaptive parameter, leading to performance improvements.
-Nevertheless, the performance improvement might not be observed if the extra probe samples could not provide information to improve the local neighborhood of the gallery samples.
+\myparagraph{Remark} In $k$-INN+ and $k$-RNN+, if the added extra probe samples can \textit{discriminately} improve the local neighborhoods of the gallery samples, then performance improvements will be achieved, whereas in inv-DAKR+ and bi-DAKR+, the addition of extra probe samples not only \textit{discriminately} improves the local neighborhood but also helps to yield a more accurate density-adaptive parameter, leading to further performance improvements.
+Nevertheless, if the extra probe samples cannot provide correct information to \textit{discriminately} improve the local neighborhoods of the gallery samples, the improvement cannot be observed.